PSPO Trainer Selection Process and Application

 Have 4+ years of experience as a Product Owner where you have:

-Maximized the value of software products and the work of the Development Teams
+Maximized the value of products and the work of the Scrum Teams

 Effectively managed a Product Backlog

 Worked extensively with business stakeholders

 Been held accountable for the success of your product